AbhineetKumar1/Creditcard_fraud/README.md

 | Model Type                          | Accuracy   | Precision  | Recall     | F1-Score   | AUC-ROC                        |
 | ----------------------------------- | ---------- | ---------- | ---------- | ---------- | ------------------------------ |
 | **Hybrid Model** (ML + DL Ensemble) | **99.87%** | **57.93%** | **85.71%** | **69.14%** | *AUC-ROC not explicitly found* |

-this is the part which needs improvement
+This is the Part which needs improvement